atmos/integrity-irccat/README.markdown

 ========================

 This lets Integrity alert an IRC channel after each build is made.
+Based on src/integrity-irc on github.

 Setup Instructions
 ==================

-Just install this gem via `sudo gem install -s http://gems.github.com sr-integrity-irc` and then in your Rackup (ie, `config.ru`) file:
+Just install this gem via `sudo gem install -s http://gems.github.com atmos-integrity-irccat` and then in your Rackup (ie, `config.ru`) file:

     require "rubygems"
-    require "notifier/irc"
+    require "notifier/irccat"

 And badabing!
 Now you can set up your projects to alert an IRC channel after each build (just edit the project and the config options should